Maxiboy441/PixelPrime/Documentation/Technical-Concept.md

 - Entity Framework Core (EF Core): For database interactions and ORM capabilities.

 ### Recommendations
-On the first login of the day, new Recommendations are requested and safed
+On the first login of the day, new Recommendations are requested and updates existing

 ## TODO's
 | Title  |